mitschabaude/montgomery/README.md

 ## More

 - Scripts in `scripts/` illustrate end-to-end use of each curve: `run-msm-pallas.ts`, `run-msm-377.ts`, `run-msm-ed-377.ts`, plus field-level benchmarks under `scripts/field-benchmarks/`.
-- `doc/zprize23/` — the original ZPrize 2023 submission sources (twisted edwards + BLS12-377) and README, preserved as a reference.
+- `doc/zprize23/` - ZPrize 2023 submission sources (twisted edwards + BLS12-377) and README, preserved as a reference.
+- `doc/zprize22.md` - ZPrize 2022 write-up explaining some of the algorithms underlying the MSM.